education.vic.gov.au

 Principals can involve their school improvement team, school leadership team or other nominated staff.

-The school community, including staff, students, families and school council members, should be consulted to support the preparation and completion of the PRSE.
+It is recommended that the school community, including staff, students, families and school council members are engaged to support the preparation of the PRSE.

 Further advice for small schools and specialist schools regarding the PRSE can be found in the Advice for small schools and Advice for specialist and specific purpose school settings guidance chapters.